Loading Events

 1876 World’s Fair Weekend

 Travel back in time and celebrate the engineering, industry, and culture of Philadelphia’s 1876 Centennial International Exhibition.
-Enjoy machinery demonstrations, pop-up exhibits, Victorian games, family activities, tethered balloon rides, music and food!
+Enjoy machinery demonstrations, pop-up exhibits, Victorian games, family activities, music and food!

 June 10th 10am-3pm